HaifaUniversity/uoh-ngx-theme/projects/uoh/ngx-theme/README.md

 ### SCSS Theme

-This file contains a default and a dark color theme, a layout design and presets for responsive tables.
+This theme contains a default and a dark color theme, a layout design and presets for responsive tables.

 #### Install Material design and its icons font

 First, install [angular material](https://material.angular.io/guide/getting-started).
-Secondly, add the following tag to the `head` section of your `index.html` file:
+Secondly, add the following tag to the `head` section of your `index.html` file (required for the accessibility, header and back-to-top modules):

 ```xml
 <link href="https://fonts.googleapis.com/icon?family=Material+Icons" rel="stylesheet">